conda/conda-dot-org/blog/2026-06-25-bridging-conda-and-pypi-ecosystems.md

 When conda next solves the environment, it reasons from metadata that may no longer describe what is actually installed.
 The resulting failure can appear during an operation far removed from the pip command that introduced the inconsistency, which is one reason these problems can be so difficult to diagnose.

-Neither tool has behaved incorrectly, but environment broke anyway.
+Neither tool has behaved incorrectly, but the environment broke anyway.
 The problem is that two package managers have modified the same environment while maintaining separate models of its contents.
-Mahe Iram Khan explains this distinction in [*Conda and pip are two ecosystems, not just tools*](https://conda.org/blog/2026-05-07-conda-and-pip-ecosystems), and [*Conda ≠ PyPI: Why Conda Is More Than a Package Manager*](https://conda.org/blog/conda-is-not-pypi) series by Jannis Leidel and Daniel Bast examines the differences between the ecosystems in more depth..
+Mahe Iram Khan explains this distinction in [*Conda and pip are two ecosystems, not just tools*](https://conda.org/blog/2026-05-07-conda-and-pip-ecosystems), and the [*Conda ≠ PyPI: Why Conda Is More Than a Package Manager*](https://conda.org/blog/conda-is-not-pypi) series by Jannis Leidel and Daniel Bast examines the differences between the ecosystems in more depth.

-So the question, then, is how `conda` can make packages from PyPI available without giving up its coherent model of the environment?
+So the question, then, is how can `conda` make packages from PyPI available without giving up its coherent model of the environment?
 Our answer is this conda-pypi beta!

 ## conda-pypi beta: native Python wheel support